Occasionally, students or prospective students ask me why Musiah is not featured on some of the third-party review sites you’ll find online.

-In summary, five years of development work and millions of dollars I have personally invested into the creation of Musiah was 'reviewed' by their staff member, after less than 3 minutes of their time spent in the very first lesson, where the reviewer did not even answer the first very simple question (which requires the student to play Middle C on the keyboard), much less complete the lesson.
+In summary, five years of development work (at the time or writing) and millions of dollars I have personally invested into the creation of Musiah was 'reviewed' by their staff member, after less than 3 minutes of their time spent in the very first lesson, where the reviewer did not even answer the first very simple question (which requires the student to play Middle C on the keyboard), much less complete the lesson.

 Another unsettling point is, that the most logical / likely reason why the reviewer did not connect a MIDI keyboard to their computer when using Musiah, is that they simply didn’t have one.

 The frightening implication of this is, that every single one of the other piano lessons products featured in the same annual review by this ‘review site’, was almost certainly also reviewed without the use of a MIDI keyboard.